Dalitso Kabambe: Education

 He holds a PhD and a master's degree in Development Economics from Imperial College, University of London, United Kingdom which he obtained in 2008 and 2001 respectively.
-He got his first degree from the University of Malawi in 1998.
+He got his first degree in Agricultural Economics from the University of Malawi in 1998.

 Joining politics

 Kabambe publicly announced his decision to join active politics on 31 December 2020 when he was unveiled as a member of the opposition Democratic Progressive Party (Malawi).
-Media reports indicate Kabambe will run to be leader of the party in order to stand as its torchbearer in the 2025 Malawi presidential elections.
-He is yet to announce his candidacy for the DPP leadership seat.
+Media reports indicated that Kabambe will run to be leader of the party in order to stand as its candidate in the 2025 Malawian presidential elections.

+He later on in 2024 joined United Transformation Movement (UTM) following the death of the former UTM president and Vice president of Malawi in a plane crash that claimed eight lives, Dr Saulos Craus Chilima.
+On 17th November, 2024, he was elected president of UTM.
+He lost his seat in the 2025 Malawian elections.

 Controversies

 Kabambe was rocked in a salary controversy when it emerged that as governor of Malawi's central bank, his monthly perk was billed at K24 million (about US$30,000).
 In an interview with Zodiak, Kabambe confirmed the reports, saying his salary was approved by the Bank's board in line with the Reserve Bank of Malawi Act of Parliament and his years of service.

-While reports indicate that salary for Kabambe's successor, Wilson Banda, has been reviewed, this has not yet been evidentially confirmed by any of the country's media outlets.
 One of the country's civil society organisations (CSOs) described as politically motivated the forensic audit that leaked Kabambe's salary owing to the ex-governor's decision to join active politics.
-The organisation, Centre for Democracy and Economic Development (CDEDI), claimed in a report that it released to the media that the audit was illegal and that the leakage smacked of a conspiracy to stop Kabambe from becoming DPP's torchbearer in order to oust the incumbent president, Lazarus Chakwera in the 2025 Malawi presidential elections.
+The Centre for Democracy and Economic Development (CDEDI), claimed in a report that it released to the media that the audit was illegal and that the leakage smacked of a conspiracy to stop Kabambe from becoming DPP's torchbearer in order to oust the incumbent president, Lazarus Chakwera in the 2025 Malawi presidential elections.
 The organisation called the audit illegal.

 In May, 2021, the Lilongwe Water Board released names of owners of residences with illegal water connections in local newspapers in an unprecedented "name and shame" campaign.
 Dr. Kabambe's name appeared on the list.
 Despite efforts to clear his name in the media, there are still concerns that he authorized an illegal water connection to his house, concerns that cast a shadow on his longshot bid for the presidency in 2025.

 In December 2021, Dalitso Kabambe was accused of manipulating accounts to obtain a loan from the International Monetary Fund while he was director of the central bank of Malawi.